derUser1/kicker-tracker/README.md

 Game data is stored into mongodb.
 Glicko2 rating is based on https://github.com/forwardloop/glicko2s

 ## How-To
 To build the project just run "gradlew build" inside the project root.
-Start application with "gradlew boorRun".
+Start application with "gradlew bootRun".
 Due to the _gradle wrapper_ you does not have to install _gradle_ before.
 Open **localhost:8080**

 If no MongoDB is defined, the application expects a running instance under the standard port localhost:27017